yasenstar/protege_pizza/README.md

 ---

-Hope you can get nice experience thorugh following this journey together with me, any questions are welcome to [reach_me](mailto:xiaoqizhao@outlook.com?subject=Protege-pizza.owl), thank you!
+Hope you can get nice experience thorugh following this journey together with me, any questions are welcome to [reach_me_in_email](mailto:xiaoqizhao@outlook.com?subject=Protege-pizza.owl) or check my [LinkedIn](https://www.linkedin.com/in/xiaoqi-zhao-03715614/), thank you!
 (2023)